HHPF/.github/profile/README.md

 - Achieve universal access to health services, making quality health guidance available worldwide

 ## Project Background
-Standing at the historical node of 2025, human health is experiencing the most profound paradigm shift since the invention of antibiotics.
+Standing at the historical node where the intelligent era officially arrives, human health is experiencing the most profound paradigm shift since the invention of antibiotics.
 We are no longer merely in the "biomedical era" but have officially entered the "intelligent system health era."

 ## Current Challenges
 1. **Over-medicalization and iatrogenic harm**: Widespread over-examination and over-medication globally